Sevenmojoe/nodered-heroku/README.md

 ```
 [TL,DR] Use the SAVE Inject node in the first flow (see step 5).
 ```
-To overcome this, after having deployed the new flows by the Editor, export All flows as "flows.json" file, and push it to the GitHub repo linked to Heroku.
-Do the same with "flows_cred.json" and "package.json" for credentials and nodes installed in Palette.
+To overcome this, after having deployed the new flows, export All flows as *flows.json* file, and push it to the GitHub repo linked to Heroku.
+Do the same with *flows_cred.json* and *package.json* for credentials and nodes installed in Palette.
 Detail on step 5.

 ## 1. Deploying Node-RED to Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/hybuild-project/nodered-heroku)